magiblot/tvision/README.md

 ## Enabling clipboard support

-On Windows and macOS, clipboard integration is supported out-of-the-box.
+On Windows (including WSL) and macOS, clipboard integration is supported out-of-the-box.

 On Unix systems other than macOS, it is necessary to install some external dependencies.
 See [runtime requirements](#build-linux-runtime).

-For applications running remotely (e.g. through SSH or in WSL), clipboard integration is supported in the following situations:
+For applications running remotely (e.g. through SSH), clipboard integration is supported in the following situations:

 * When X11 forwarding over SSH is enabled (`ssh -X`).
 * When your terminal emulator supports far2l's terminal extensions ([far2l](https://github.com/elfmz/far2l), [putty4far2l](https://github.com/ivanshatsky/putty4far2l)).